spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Pro/spreadsheetdownload.md

 **default:** `false`

-This option adds the hidden keys to the export.
-For example if you have GUIDs in your data, those are usually hidden in the UI.
-For the later feature to update the data from the file it is necessary to have those keys in the file.
+This option adds hidden keys to the export, such as GUIDs that are usually hidden in the UI.
+These keys are necessary for updating data from the file in the future.

 ### filename